-ACT Ohio works to defend and protect the State of Ohio’s Prevailing Wage Law, which is key to protecting Ohio’s construction workers and their wages and benefits – while also protecting the state’s citizens by allowing for the sustainability of a construction workforce that delivers quality projects on-time and on-budget and supports local economies.
+ACT Ohio works to defend and protect the State of Ohio’s Prevailing Wage Law, which has been in place since 1931.
+Through its support of the law, ACT Ohio is working to ensure the sustainability of a construction workforce that delivers quality projects on time and on budget and supports local economies.